Oikio/clean-architecture-fe/readme.md

 Intents are dispatching events to Dispatcher
 They are the only way to update useCases and can be used in top layer of application (in Components, Services, Router and etc)
 Intents only update related useCases
-If you have a case for parallel useCases, then group all of them under specific domain
+One UseCase can has only one Intent

 # UseCases
-UseCases are streams subscribed to Dispatcher
+UseCases are streams, which might be subscribed to Dispatcher
-UseCases should contain just business logic.
+UseCases can be reactive for anything provided in DI UseCases should contain just business logic.
 UseCases should know nothing about outer scope, but contracts.
 UseCases can invoke intents, but try to keep it inside one domain of useCases